funttastic/universal_kotlin/common/multiple_sources/readme.md

 This module is so called `multiple_sources` because the code of each source set live in its own folder.
 This is the usual approach for multiplatform projects.

-For example, the code common to all jvm projects lives in the `src/jvmMain` (or `src/jvmTest` for tests) folder.
+For example, the code common to all JVM projects lives in the `src/jvmMain` (or `src/jvmTest` for tests) folder.
 And the code common to all JavaScript applications lives in the `src/jsMain` (or `src/jsTest` for tests) folder.